Provable Self-Play Algorithms for Competitive Reinforcement Learning: Proofs for Section

 \paragraph{Bounding $\bf \WeakReg_+$} We first consider the case that the initial state is fixed, i.e. $s_1^k\equiv s_1$ for some fixed $s_1\in\mc{S}_1$ and all $k$.
 In this case, we have for any $\mu$ that

-Above, the last equality follows by the fact the max player will not play again after the initial actionin one-step games, i.e. $Q_1^{\mu,\nu}(s,a)$ does not depend on $\mu$.
+Above, the last equality follows by the fact the max player will not play again after the initial action in one-step games, i.e. $Q_1^{\mu,\nu}(s,a)$ does not depend on $\mu$.
 Applying the above expression, $\WeakReg_+$ can be rewritten as

 Therefore, bounding $\WeakReg_+$ reduces to solving an online linear optimization problem over $\Delta_{\mc{A}}$ with bandit feedback, where at each step we play $\mu^k$ and then suffer a linear loss with loss vector $\set{Q_1^{\cdot,\nu^k}(s_1,\cdot)}_{a\in\mc{A}}$.